Teh difference btween a foal, filly and colt

 What is a Filly?

-If you are new to the equine community, then these sudden additions to your vocabulary can be a bit confusing, but we hope this quick guide helps.
-These terms are used often, and it’s important you understand them if you want to learn how to identify horses, especially when buying or adopting a horse of your own.
+If you are new to the equine community, these sudden additions to your vocabulary can be confusing, but we hope this quick guide helps.
+These terms are used often, and you must understand them if you want to learn how to identify horses, especially when buying or adopting your own horse.

-If you're already a horse owner, why not check out our great range of horse care products available, including horse supplements and horse prescriptions?
-Or, if you'd like some help nin finding the right products for your horse, get in touch with us, and a member of our friendly team will be happy to help.
+If you're already a horse owner, why not check out our great range of horse care products, including horse supplements?
+Or, if you'd like some help finding the right products for your horse, get in touch with us, and a member of our friendly team will be happy to help.

 This post is an opinion and should only be used as a guide.
 You should discuss any change to your pet’s care or lifestyle thoroughly with your vet before starting any program or treatment.